Artillery at Fort Mackinac

 Small bronze mortars, which fired explosive shells in a high arc, also made up part of Fort Mackinac’s early defenses.

-When British soldiers began constructing the fort in late 1779, their plans included multiple platforms for artillery.
-British troops relocated their artillery pieces from the old mainland fort at Michilimackinac.
-In 1780, Fort Mackinac’s artillery consisted of two mobile bronze 6-pound field pieces, two heavy iron 6-pound guns on stationary garrison carriages, four small bronze amuzetts, two wall guns, and a 4¼” bronze mortar.
-By the end of the British period in 1796, the artillery arsenal had grown to include two small iron howitzers and eight iron ½ -pound swivel guns.
-These weapons were scattered around the fort to provide point defense as well as long-range offensive fire.
-When the British turned over the fort to American troops in September 1796, they took all of their artillery pieces with them.
+When British soldiers began constructing the fort in late 1779, they planned from the outset to mount multiple artillery platforms.
+British troops hauled their guns up from the old mainland post at Michilimackinac to arm the new fort on the island.
+By 1780, Fort Mackinac’s artillery included two mobile bronze 6-pound field pieces, two heavy iron 6-pound guns mounted on stationary garrison carriages, four small bronze amuzetts, two wall guns, and a 4¼-inch bronze mortar.
+By the end of British occupation in 1796, the arsenal had expanded to include two small iron howitzers and eight iron ½-pound swivel guns.
+Soldiers distributed these weapons around the fort to provide both point defense and long-range fire.
+When British forces turned the fort over to the United States in September 1796, they removed all of their artillery.

 Light bronze 6-pound guns, mounted on highly mobile traveling carriages, made up the part of the early British defenses of Fort Mackinac.
 Here, a bombardier of the Royal Regiment of Artillery holds a 6-pound cannonball, which gives the weapon its name.